MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 folder paths (for example `C:\Windows\...`) or environment variables (for example, `%appdata%...`) for path names.

-To remove values without affecting other existing values, use the **Remove-MpPreference** cmdlet:
+To remove values without affecting other existing values, use the following syntax:

-`Remove-MpPreference -ControlledFolderAccessAllowedApplications "Path1","Path2",..."PathN"`
+`"Path1","Path2",..."PathN"`

 To add values without affecting existing values, use the **Add-MPPreference** cmdlet:

 `Add-MpPreference -ControlledFolderAccessAllowedApplications "Path1","Path2",..."PathN"`

-To replace all existing values with the values you specify, use the following syntax:
+To replace all existing values with the values you specify, use the **Set-MPPreference** cmdlet:

-`"Path1","Path2"..."PathN"`.
+`Set-MpPreference -ControlledFolderAccessAllowedApplications"Path1","Path2"..."PathN"`.

 To remove applications that are allowed to access controlled folders, use the **ControlledFolderAccessAllowedApplications** parameter.